 USA State Monuments at Gettysburg

-Unlike the Confederate state monuments that stand in a long line along Seminary Ridge, the Union state monuments do not offer easy access to bicyclists who want to chain together their visit in a single tour.
+Unlike the long line of Confederate state monuments on Seminary Ridge, the Union state monuments do not offer easy access to bicyclists who want to chain together their visit in a single tour.

 - The Pennsylvania and Vermont State Monuments are conveniently located on Hancock Avenue, which is a park road lined with dozens of regimental monuments and other markers.